Contact Lenses

 Daily Disposable

-Daily Disposables are quickly becoming the best modality in contact lens wear!
+Daily Disposables are the best modality in contact lens wear!
 By using a brand-new contact lens every day, your eye is much less likely to develop microbial infections (compared with traditional re-usable lenses).
 Daily Disposables enable comfortable & healthy contact lens wear all day every day.

 Available for: Short Sight, Far Sight, Astigmatism, Multifocal